elegantchaos/Builder/README.md

 If this functionality was built into `swift`, then for many cases it would be sufficient to completely define not only the package but how to build it.

-The entire chain of build dependencies, including additional tools (such as `mogenerator`, `protobuf`, etc), can be fetched and built locally by the package manager itself.
+The entire chain of build dependencies, including additional tools (such as `protobuf`), can be fetched and built locally by the package manager itself.

 This is intended to encourage, as much as possible, people to stay platform-neutral within the Swift ecosystem.